briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 so exit the chroot.
 Feel free to try `umount -R /mnt` to see if there is still some process busy reading/writing to something (use `fuser` to figure out who).
-Finally, you should reboot the machine to see if your new OS boots up (don't forget to remove the installation image).
+Finally, you should reboot the machine to see if your new OS boots up (don't forget to remove the installation image and consider changing the boot order to try the hard disk first).

 If things didn't go so well, you'll need to investigate what happened and try to fix it.
 Double check this guide and the [installation guide] to make sure